 If you start the night by taking shots, chugging beer or playing drinking games, the odds of remembering everything the next day drop drastically.

 That’s because the brain’s ability to create long-term memories isn’t affected as much by blood alcohol content as it is by rapid rises in that level.
-Binge drinking — consuming numerous drinks in a short period— is more likely to cause blackouts, amnesia and memory loss than slow, heavy drinking, according to numerous studies.
+Binge drinking — consuming numerous drinks in a short period— is more likely to cause alcohol blackouts, amnesia and memory loss than slow, heavy drinking, according to numerous studies.

 It happens quite often, too.
 Despite advice from experts and beer commercials, most people do not drink responsibly.
 More than 50 percent of adults have blacked out at least once in their lives.
-The number isn’t surprising considering almost 25 percent of adults binge-drink every month, according to the National Institute on Alcohol Abuse and Alcoholism.
+The number isn’t surprising considering almost 25 percent of adults binge-drink every month, according to stats from the National Institute on Alcohol Abuse and Alcoholism.

 Scientists debate the exact way a memory is formed, but most agree that memories are made in three stages.